Who this is for

 − revenue

-Loved by existing clients.
-Stuck inside the same accounts.
+Loved by existing clients but often trapped inside the same accounts.
+High trust, limited expansion.

 Provocateur